ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

    ibmcloud ce app create --name ghstats-app --image us.icr.io/ghstats/codeengine-ghstats:latest --registry-secret usicr
    ```
    {: pre}
    Once the app has deployed, you can check that it is available at the URL shown in the output.
 The app is not configured and hence not usable yet.
+You can check the deployment status using `ibmcloud ce app list` or for details by executing `ibmcloud ce app get --name ghstats-app`.

    By default, the minimum scaling is zero (0).
 It means that {{site.data.keyword.codeengineshort}} reduces the running instances to zero if there is no workload on the app.
 This saves costs, but requires a short app restart when scaling up from zero again.
 You can avoid this by using the paramater `--min 1` when creating or updating the app.
    {: tip}